 In each quarterly issue of GLEAM, a member of the editorial staff will share a cadralor poem and talk through their process and craft of writing cadralore.
-We will answer frequently-asked questions and offer personal advice on writing poems in this deceptively challenging form.
+We will answer questions and offer personal advice on writing poems in this deceptively challenging form.

 Ready to write your own cadralor?